absmach/magistrala/writers/README.md

 Message writers are services that consume normalized (in `SenML` format) Mainflux messages and store them in specific data store.

-Writers are optional services and are treated as a plugins.
+Writers are optional services and are treated as plugins.
 In order to run writer services, core services must be up and running.
 For more info on the platform core services with its dependencies, please check out the [Docker Compose][compose] file.